centau/vide/docs/tut/crash-course/6-root.md

 Any reactive scopes created, such as by `effect()`, must be done so within a "root" reactive scope.
-This is the main purpose of `mount()`, which you use once at the top level to create your app as shown in the first introduction.
+This is the main purpose of `mount()`, which you use once at the top level to create your UI.

-This is so that when the app is unmounted, it can clean up any reactive scopes created within it, since reactive scopes track any reactive scopes created within them.
+This is so that if you want to destroy your UI, it can stop any reactive scopes created within it, since reactive scopes track any reactive scopes created within them.